Laniakearr/laniakearr.github.io/content/project/PhysicsGame/index.md

   - C++
   - Game
 ---
-This is a teaching-oriented Physics game developed with team members during a hackathon by using QT and C++.
+A teaching-oriented Physics game developed with team members during a hackathon by using QT and C++.
 <!--more-->